Scarsrcool10/dotfiles/README.md

 # Installation:
-To utilize these awesomesauce dotfiles, do the following.
+To utilize these dotfiles, do the following.

 1. clone down this repo at `$HOME/dev/`
 2. run `source $HOME/dev/dotfiles/zshrc`